live-clones/pybtex/docs/source/cmdline.rst

 Pythonic bibliography styles
 ----------------------------

-BibTeX has a particular built-in programming language for defining bibliography formatting styles, and Pybtex supports it too.
-Basically, it looks like this:
+BibTeX has a built-in stack oriented programming language for defining bibliography formatting styles.
+Pybtex supports it too.

+The code in the BibTeX style language looks like this:

 .. code-block:: bst